lmcinnes/umap/doc/parametric_umap.rst

     embedder = ParametricUMAP(encoder=encoder, dims=dims)
     embedding = embedder.fit_transform(train_images)

-If you are unfamilar with Tensorflow/Keras and want to train your own model, we reccomend that you take a look at the `Tensorflow documentation <https://www.tensorflow.org/>`_.
+If you are unfamilar with Keras and want to train your own model.
+We recommend the `Keras documentation <https://keras.io/guides/>`_.

 Saving and loading your model